A to Z Video Editing

 A

-Aspect Ratio = the image or video ratio of its width to its height.
+Aspect Ratio = The image or video ratio of its width to its height.
 Aspect ratio is expressed through two numbers separated by a colon.
-Examples include 16:9, 4:3.
+Examples include 16:9 and 4:3.

 - Video size and aspect ratio